elenaf9/RIOT-rs-applications/README.md

-# Benchmarks for RIOT-rs
+# Benchmarks for Ariel OS

-Benchmarks for the [RIOT-rs](https://github.com/future-proof-iot/RIOT-rs) embedded operating system.
+Benchmarks for the [Ariel](https://github.com/ariel-os/ariel-os) embedded operating system.
-The RIOT-rs dependency is patched to exact commit revisions based on the set `REV` below (see also [benchmarks/laze.yml](benchmarks/laze.yml)).
+The Ariel OS dependency is patched to exact commit revisions based on the set `REV` below (see also [benchmarks/laze.yml](benchmarks/laze.yml)).

 ## Execute individual Benchmarks